luciousmc/full-stack-lessons/exercises/command-line-basics/README.md

     pwd > i-was-here.txt
     ```
 1. Use the `ls` command to list the contents of your current working directory, it should include the new file you just created.
-1. Use the `cat` command to print the contents of `is-was-here.txt` to the terminal.
+1. Use the `cat` command to print the contents of `i-was-here.txt` to the terminal.

 #### `echo`